top of page

 Indicators:

-1. structure governs real decisions
+1. anatomy governs real decisions

 2. manual and IT activities aligned.